View Tasks that you can self-service yourself to completion.

 Click the Claim Task button to self-assign this Task.
 This Task moves from the Self Service page to your To Do Tasks page, and its status changes to In Progress.

 Below is an example of the Self Service Task page that displays queued Tasks from which you can assign to yourself.
-The Saved Search package is not installed in this example, so this page displays in the ProcessMaker open-source edition.
+The Saved Search package is not installed in this example.

 The Self Service Task page displays the following information in tabular format about all your completed Tasks: